-About Ashton Lofgreen, PhD and her independently owned and operated private practice:
+About Ashton Lofgreen, PhD, CD(DONA) and her independently owned and operated private practice:

 Ashton Lofgreen, PhD, is a licensed Clinical Psychologist; she received her doctoral degree in Clinical Psychology from Auburn University.
 She completed her internship training at the Edward Hines, Jr. VA Hospital and her postdoctoral training at the Jesse Brown VA Medical Center.
-In addition to her practice at HLCC, she is currently a faculty member at Rush University Medical Center where she works with U.S. Military Veterans and their families, who are overcoming the impact of combat stress and Military Sexual Trauma (MST).
+In addition to her practice at HLCC, she is an adjunct faculty member at Rush University Medical Center where she has worked with U.S. Military Veterans overcoming the impact of combat stress and Military Sexual Trauma (MST).

 Therapy is most beneficial when the approach is adapted to the unique strengths, preferences, and cultural background of the client.
-Therefore, Dr. Lofgreen remains as flexible as she can in response to her clients.
-She views therapeutic work through the lens of “relational-cultural theory,” which proposes that humans are healthiest when in authentic connection to others and reach full potential through mutual engagement in “growth-fostering relationships.”
+Therefore, Dr. Lofgreen remains flexible in response to her clients.
+She views therapeutic work through the lens of “relational-cultural theory,” which proposes that humans are healthiest when in authentic connection to others.
 Dr. Lofgreen strives to foster a therapeutic relationship that allows clients to recognize vital inner resources and connect with their sense of purpose and community.
 Dr. Lofgreen also frequently draws from principles of cognitive-behavioral theory—particularly when collaborating with clients to navigate challenges and achieve goals.
 She is experienced in evidence-based treatments including Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), and Dialectical Behavior Therapy (DBT).